Women — Were they Considered Just Property in Bible Times?

 Despite all this clear evidence, someone might argue:

 But I’ve seen certain devout Christian men and sects regard women in a demeaning manner, as if they were chattel.

-While this may be true, it’s not God’s fault or the fault of His instruction manual for humanity, the Bible.
-Consider, for example, a guy who decides to buy a chainsaw and he’s inexperienced with the tool.
+While this may be true, it’s not God’s fault nor the fault of God’s instruction manual for humanity, the Bible.
+Consider, for example, a guy who decides to buy a chainsaw, but he’s inexperienced with the tool.
 Instead of reading the instruction manual or learning from a trained lumberjack he instead takes the example of Leatherface from that infamous horror movie and proceeds to misuse the chainsaw — harassing and killing people.
 Is it the instruction manual’s fault that he misused the chainsaw?
 Was it the chainsaw’s fault that he hurt numerous people with it?
 Of course not.
-It was the man’s fault because he ignored the instructions of the manual and the wise examples of people all around him who knew how to properly use the tool; he did this in favor of satisfying his fleshly idiosyncrasies based on some cult horror flick.
+It was the man’s fault because he ignored the instructions of the manual and the wise examples of people all around him who knew how to properly use the tool; he did this in favor of satisfying his fleshly idiosyncrasies based on some cult flick.

 For details on how the Bible in no way, shape or form supports misogyny, see these two articles by David Servant: